yolc-dev/site-yolc.dev/content/blog/2025-01-06-introduce-yolc.md

 language](https://www.haskell.org/).
 Therefore, programming in Yolc is programming in Haskell, a general-purpose language with its [share of success in the industry](https://github.com/erkmos/haskell-companies), including the latest ones such as Groq.

+Additionally, Yolc implements both the [Ethereum contract ABI specification](https://docs.soliditylang.org/en/latest/abi-spec.html) and a domain model of [Solidity/Yul](https://docs.soliditylang.org/en/latest/yul.html) entirely inside the Haskell language so that you can access all Haskell language features before the Haskell code gets compiled into the Solidity/Yul code.

 ### Safe